-Building Emotionally Supportive Relationships with Students and Families: A Checklist of Ideas for Schools and Community Programs
+Building Emotionally Supportive Relationships with Students and Families: A Checklist of Ideas

 This checklist from the Search Institute for school staff and community partners provides ideas for reaching out and building emotionally supportive relationships with students and families during the Coronavirus pandemic.
 We have already seen so many examples of Ohio schools using some of these methods.
 There are many emotional benefits for staff, as well, to reaching out.
 It is not a one-sided experience.